Frequently asked questions (FAQ)

 At your first appointment with me l will ask you a few questions, discuss some of the events that have brought you to therapy and look at how my services might be able to help.
 You will have an opportunity to ask any questions you have about counselling.
 In many ways, your first appointment will be straight-forward: I collect some information from you and help you determine your best options for going forward.

 At the end of this initial consultation, you will be able to decide whether you would like to continue with further appointments.
 My services are confidential, however, there are certain legal exceptions to this policy and I will clarify these exceptions to you at your first appointment.

 Why are there different approaches?

 Different therapies have different ways of addressing issues.
 For instance, psychodynamic counselling looks at your past while other therapies concentrate on the future.
 In bereavement therapy, there would be more emphasis on supporting you through very difficult emotions.
 Everyone’s counselling needs are unique.

 Is there a therapist for my situation?

-I am trained and experienced in situations as diverse as coping with stress and anxiety, bereavement and loss, relationship problems, depression, concerns around work and career, challenging life events, retirement, self-esteem and self-worth issues.
+Together we can explore issues around bereavement, loss and grief, relationship problems, depression, concerns around work and career, challenging life events, retirement, self-esteem and self-worth issues.

 What should I ask when I meet the counsellor for the first time?